Breast screening: guidance for organising a Very High Risk (VHR) screening programme

 1. Organising a VHR programme

-VHR screening must be organised by a named VHR screening coordinator (HRC) within the BSO, with at least one supporting deputy.
-These should be senior members of the BSO with a thorough understanding of the VHR process.
-HRC’s are responsible for communicating with clients and sending invitations and reminders.
-The HRC is responsible for the coordination of the VHR pathway.
+VHR screening must be organised by a named VHR coordinator (VHRC) within the BSO, with at least one supporting deputy.
+These should be senior members of the BSO with a thorough understanding of the VHR process and have adequate protected time to undertake the role based on the size of the VHR cohort.
+The VHRC is responsible for the coordination of the VHR pathway, including communicating with clients and sending invitations and reminders.

 A detailed quality management system must be in place, outlining all processes involved and responsibilities for each function.
 As a minimum, this should include: